Connect an AI agent with the MCP server

-Enclavia ships a Model Context Protocol server so you can manage your enclaves from Claude (web, Desktop, or any other MCP-aware client) using natural language.
-It's the same surface as the CLI — list enclaves, inspect status and logs, create, stop, destroy — exposed as MCP tools and authenticated against your Enclavia account.
+Enclavia ships a Model Context Protocol server so you can manage your enclaves from any MCP-aware AI client — Claude, ChatGPT, Cursor, the OpenAI Codex CLI, or anything else that speaks the spec — using natural language.
+It's the same surface as the CLI (list enclaves, inspect status and logs, create, stop, destroy), exposed as MCP tools and authenticated against your Enclavia account.

 The hosted endpoint for the public beta is: